ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 Examples include confidentiality, reliable delivery, ordered delivery, message-versus-stream orientation, etc.

-- Transport Service: a set of Transport Features, without an association to any given framing protocol, which provides a functionality to an application.
+- Transport Service: a set of Transport Features, without an association to any given framing protocol, which provides functionality to an application.

 - Transport Protocol: an implementation that provides one or more different transport services using a specific framing and header format on the wire.
 A Transport Protocol services an application.

-- Application: an entity that uses a transport protocol for end-to-end delivery of data across the network (this may also be an upper layer protocol or tunnel encapsulation).
+- Application: an entity that uses a transport protocol for end-to-end delivery of data across the network.
+This may also be an upper layer protocol or tunnel encapsulation.

 - Security Feature: a specific feature that a network security layer provides to applications.
 Examples include authentication, encryption, key generation, session resumption, and privacy.
 A feature may be considered to be Mandatory or Optional to an application's implementation.

 - Security Protocol: a defined network protocol that implements one or more security features.
-Security protocols may be used alongside transport protocols, and in combination with one another when appropriate.
+Security protocols may be used alongside transport protocols, and in combination with other security protocols when appropriate.

-- Handshake Protocol: a security protocol that performs a handshake to validate peers and establish a shared cryptographic key.
+- Handshake Protocol: a protocol that enables peers to validate each other and to securely establish shared cryptographic context.

-- Record Protocol: a security protocol that allows data to be encrypted in records or datagrams based on a shared cryptographic key.
+- Record Protocol: a security protocol that allows data to be divided into manageable blocks and protected using a shared cryptographic context.

 - Session: an ephemeral security association between applications.

+- Cryptographic context: a set of cryptographic parameters, including but not necessarily limited to keys for encryption, authentication, and session resumption, enabling authorized parties to a session to communicate securely.

 - Connection: the shared state of two or more endpoints that persists across messages that are transmitted between these endpoints.
 A connection is a transient participant of a session, and a session generally lasts